CineMake Terms of Service

 - Violation may result in content removal, account suspension, and reporting to relevant authorities.

-Billing; Credits; Paddle Merchant-of-Record; Taxes
+Billing; Credits; Merchant-of-Record; Taxes

 - No Credit Expiration.
 Purchased credits do not expire.
 Subscription credits granted monthly follow your subscription lifecycle.